American Studies

 AMST:3265 American Monuments 3 s.h.

-History of public monuments in America from the inception of first major monuments in the 1820s to the latest incarnations (e.g., counter-monuments such as the 9/11 Memorial, spontaneous and temporary monuments, online memorials); how monuments have depicted Indians, Blacks, Southern confederates, women, and other groups; how monuments have commemorated wars, Indian massacres, lynchings, and political movements (e.g., civil rights, women's suffrage); how monuments have been reinterpreted through popular protests and depositing of artifacts; why monuments have attracted so much controversy, culminating in recent events at Charlottesville.
+History of public monuments in the United States from the inception of first major monuments in the 1820s to the latest incarnations (e.g., counter-monuments such as the 9/11 Memorial, spontaneous and temporary monuments, online memorials); how monuments have depicted Native Americans, Black people, women, and other groups; how monuments have commemorated foreign wars, Indian massacres, lynchings, and political movements (e.g., Civil Rights, women's suffrage); how popular protests have subverted or coopted monuments—or, in recent years, removed them altogether.
 Same as HIST:3265.

 AMST:3410 Undocumented America: Citizenship, Race, and Immigration 3 s.h.